espressif/esp-hosted/docs/Getting_started.md

 3. Now start advertising.
 Run `sudo hciconfig hci0 leadv`.

-4. Now esp32's mac address should be listed in scan list of mobile app.
+4. Now ESP32's mac address should be listed in scan list of mobile app.

-5. Connect to esp32's mac address with mobile as gatt client.
+5. Connect to ESP32's mac address with mobile as gatt client.

 6. User can check read/write characteristics fields in `Heart Rate` service.

-### GATT Client
+#### GATT Client

-1. User can run `./test/example-gatt-client` on rpi.
+1. User can run `./test/example-gatt-client` on Raspberry-Pi.
 This will start gatt client on Raspberry-Pi.

-2. User will receive `Heart Rate Measurement` field in rpi console.
+2. User will receive `Heart Rate Measurement` field in Raspberry-Pi console.

-### BT scan
+#### BT scan

 User can run `hcitool scan` for BT device scanning.

-### BLE scan
+#### BLE scan

 User can run `hcitool lescan` for BLE device scanning.